 Let us get a few buzzwords out of the way: mobile attribution, attribution provider, MMP, attribution network – these all the same, or closely related.
 You may be new to attribution, however, you’re most likely advanced in the world of ad-fraud.
 Not because you have a forgotten PHD in bot farms, but because awareness and understanding of ad-fraud is very low.
 According to our reports, approximately 31% of all ad traffic is fraudulent.
 Why are we talking about Ad fraud, in a blog on attribution?
 Because the two are intrinsically linked.
 We’ll explain how!

 What is an Attribution Provider?

-An attribution provider is essentially a company that’s main service is to assign various behaviours (clicks, installs, etc) to the originating source (which sub-publisher, which ad-network, etc).
+An attribution provider is essentially a company that’s main service is to assign various behaviors (clicks, installs, etc) to the originating source (which sub-publisher, which ad-network, etc).
 Essentially, it is like an accountant, sorting through millions of clicks hourly, determining which advertiser, should pay to which ad-network/sub-publisher, and how much.
-An attribution provider can also be referred to an MMP or an attribution network.
+An attribution provider can also be referred to as an MMP or an attribution network.

 What is Mobile Attribution?

 Mobile attribution simply refers to an attribution providers’ (explained above) attribution services.
 Mobile attribution can also be referred to as ad attribution, click attribution or a variety of other terms.